1905

 One of the men has his head resting on the belly of his mistress who is peacefully dozing under her white parasol.
 The painting was dedicated to this friend.
 This extramarital relationship, as well as the different position of each of the four sleepers, matches the artist's deep desire for a free life.

-Group with Parasols was sold for $ 23.5M including premium by Sotheby's on December 1, 2004 over a lower estimate of $ 9M.
+Group with Parasols was sold for $ 23.5M from a lower estimate of $ 9M by Sotheby's on December 1, 2004.

 Maurice de Vlaminck was an unusual personality.
 Violinist, cyclist, African tribal art collector, anarchist activist, bulky and thunderous colossus, he did not follow the predefined tracks.